idodoron11/Playlist-Exporter/readme.md

 # M3U Playlist Export Script

-This is a small python script that can scan a m3u playlist and copy all the songs in the same order to a new location, specified by the use.
+This is a small python script that can scan a m3u playlist and copy all its songs to a new location, keeping the files in the same order as in the playlist.
 It is designed for personal use, so it might need some adjustments before running.
-The script encodes and decodes filename using UTF-8, so most of the languages are supported.
+It encodes and decodes filenames using UTF-8, so most of the languages are supported.

 ## How To Use The Script

-When running the script, it will ask you to provide to parameters:
+When running the script, it asks you to provide two parameters:

 * **Source** - a path to a m3u playlist or a path to some directory.
 * **Target** - a path to a destination folder.